Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 CSU and/or IGETC certifications are done through the Office of Admissions and Records.
 Students should meet with a counselor to have their transcripts evaluated for certification purposes prior to petitioning for certification in Admissions.

 There are two policies which can help students with substandard grades of “D” or “F” on their records.
-After repeating the same course, students may petition for Grade Forgiveness of substandard coursework, and the first grade will not be calculated in student’s GPA.
+After repeating the same course, students may petition for Grade Forgiveness of the substandard grade, and the first grade will not be calculated in the student’s GPA.
 Original grades will be put in parentheses and noted as “course subsequently repeated for better grade.”
-Students who do not repeat the same course(s) may petition for Academic Renewal of substandard grades for up to 18 units after more than 2 years have passed, and after completing subsequent coursework with a minimum GPA requirement (2.5 in last 15 or more units or 2.0 in last 30 or more units).

 Note: Withdrawls or “W”s remain perminantly on a students records, and cannot be removed by either policy.